jekyll/jekyll/docs/_docs/step-by-step/01-setup.md

 ---
 layout: step
-title: 1.
-Setup
+title: Setup
-menu_name: Step by Step tutorial
+menu_name: Step by Step Tutorial
+position: 1
 ---
 Welcome to Jekyll's step-by-step tutorial.
 The goal of this tutorial is to take you from having some front end web development experience to building your